Play Therapy at Power of Play (POP!)

-Allowing Children to Express their Inner world through play therapy
+Allowing Children to Express their Inner Worlds Through Play

-Play is a child's natural medium of expression and play therapy offers children a chance to "play - out" their feelings and difficulties in a natural and familiar manner.
-The therapeutic play offers children mastery over their emotions and this is where we begin to see shifts in a child's behaviour.
-We are not here to "fix" any problems but to make the child more visible to him / her self and in doing so the child will feel heard and seen.
+Play is a child's natural medium of expression and our play therapy offers children a chance to "play - out" their feelings and difficulties in a natural and familiar manner.
+The type of therapeutic play offers children mastery over their emotions, ability to widen their window of tolerance and to resolve trauma.
+This is where we begin to see shifts in a child's behaviour.
+We are not here to "fix" any problems but to make the child more visible to him / her self and so the child will feel heard and seen.
 Growth is optimal in play when a feeling of permissiveness is present in a trusted, safe relationship.
 This can have positive impact on their communication, emotional wellness, personal strengths and social relationships.

 We identify the issues; it can be anxiety, anger, abused, bullied, depression, grief, attention deficit disorders or who are on the autism spectrum, having school struggles and more.